openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 off(type: 'gnssFenceStatusChange', request: GeofenceRequest, want: WantAgent): void;

-Unregisters the listener for status change events of the specified geofence.
+Unsubscribes from status change events of the specified geofence.
+This API is supported only by certain GNSS chip models.
+If the required chip model is not available, error code 801 (Capability not supported) will be reported.

-**Required permissions**: ohos.permission.APPROXIMATELY_LOCATION
+**Permission required**: ohos.permission.APPROXIMATELY_LOCATION

 **System capability**: SystemCapability.Location.Location.Geofence